 Chemistry is the science of matter and the transformations it can undergo.
 It embraces everything in the material world around us — the environment we live in, our bodies, the food we consume, the chips in our computers, the energy that makes the world function, and the lifesaving drugs that prolong our lives.

+Our programme provides a holistic, modern, and liberal education in chemistry.
 The courses in the chemistry major have been designed in such a way that they teach students to think like chemists.
 We recognise that chemistry is more than just the properties of chemicals and that an understanding of how chemistry works is more important than knowledge of the facts of chemistry.

 - Structure and Analysis: What is a substance made of?